| Emperor* |

 purple and marches on Antioch.
 In the ensuing

 battle, he dies.
+While Diocletian and Galerius

-Galerius enforce the law rigidly, Maximian and
+enforce the law rigidly, Maximian and Constantius

-Constantius are much more tolerant. |
+are much more tolerant. |

 Constantius I